Kochise/win_portable/Image/ImageMagick/README.txt

       * Animation: create a GIF animation sequence from a group of images.
       * Text & comments: insert descriptive or artistic text in an image.
-      * Image gradients: create a gradual blend of one color whose shape is horizontal, vertical, circular, or ellipical.
+      * Image gradients: create a gradual blend of one color whose shape is horizontal, vertical, circular, or elliptical.
       * Image identification: describe the format and attributes of an image.
       * Composite: overlap one image over another.
       * Montage: juxtapose image thumbnails on an image canvas.